paolorotolo/JSharedPreferences/README.md

 JSharedPreferences
 ==================

-It can store simple strings on Android SharedPreferences.
+Store simple strings on Android SharedPreferences.

 ## How To Use
 Read Google's resources about how to **bind JavaScript to Android code** [here.](http://developer.android.com/guide/webapps/webview.html#BindingJavaScript)